 - wilfully disobeys a lawful and reasonable order;

 - is guilty of fraud or dishonesty; or

-- he reasonably fears physical danger by violence or disease;
+- reasonably fears physical danger by violence or disease;

-- he is subjected to ill-treatment by the employer; or
+- is subjected to ill-treatment by the employer; or

-NOTE : Summary dismissal is a serious disciplinary action.
-It only applies to cases where an employee has committed very serious misconduct or fails to improve himself after the employer’s repeated warnings.
+This probably is the most controversial part.
+The Hong Kong Employment Ordinance states:” Summary dismissal is a serious disciplinary action.
+It only applies to cases where an employee has committed very serious misconduct or fails to improve after the employer’s repeated warnings.”

 Severance Payment and Long Service Payment

-When the employer terminates the employment contract or the contract expires, the payments that an employer pays to employees depend on a number of factors such as the length of service, the terms of an employment contract and the reason for termination of a contract.
-Termination payments usually include:
+The items and amount of payments payable to an employee on termination of employment depend on a number of factors such as the length of service, the terms of employment contract, and the reason for termination of the contract.
+For quick reference, termination payments usually include: